- National Geographic Orion

 Just-Released Offer Receive free round-trip airfare (value from $1,000 per person).

 Free Chronicle: Receive a free video chronicle of your trip, compliments of ExpeditionTrips!

 $7,990 to $16,610

-Wake up in Barcelona.
-Disembark and head to the airport for your flight home, or remain in Barcelona for an added stay.
+Wake up in Barcelona, and have breakfast on board.
+Disembark your ship and transfer to the airport for your return flight, or remain in Barcelona for an added stay.

 This itinerary is subject to change.
 ExpeditionTrips.com is not responsible for itinerary changes.

 The photo team, a National Geographic Photographer and a Photo Specialist, will enhance your voyage by working with you on photo composition and exposure; helping you develop your own unique vision; showing you how professionals edit and store images while on the go; and sharing the stories behind some of their greatest images.
 Whether expert or interested beginner, you'll find added benefits such as walks ashore and Zodiac cruises dedicated to photography, presentations on the creative and technical aspects of photography, and one-on-one mentoring and coaching in the field.